mcagriaksoy/Image-Comparator/README.md

 Image Processing with C++

 This program shows how to compare images via different methods.
-You can change one of them..
+You can select one of them..